equinor/fusion-framework/.changeset/rare-carrots-give.md

 ## breaking changes

-This introduces braking changes to the `AppConfig` type and `AppManifest` type.
+This introduces braking changes to the `AppManifest` type.
+Apps-service is now returning instance of `ApplicationManifest` class.